1550 16th Ave, Unit 14A

 What Is Blanket Insulation?

 Blanket wrap insulation is a type of insulation material that comes in rolls or batts (large blankets).
-It’s typically made of fiberglass, although it can also be made from other materials like mineral wool or natural fibers like cotton or sheep’s wool.
+Manufacturers usually make it of fiberglass.
+However, someone can also make it from other materials.
+These include mineral wool or natural fibers like cotton or sheep’s wool.

-The insulation is called “blanket wrap” because it resembles a large blanket that can be wrapped around various structural components within a building to provide thermal insulation.
-It’s commonly used in walls, floors, ceilings, and attics to help regulate indoor temperature and improve energy efficiency by reducing heat transfer.
+People call the insulation “blanket wrap” because it looks like a big blanket.
+You can wrap it around different parts of a building to keep it warm.
+People often use it in walls, floors, ceilings, and attics.
+It helps control indoor temperature and improve energy efficiency by reducing heat transfer.

 Application:

-• Walls: Blanket wrap insulation is frequently installed in the walls of buildings to reduce heat transfer between the interior and exterior spaces.
+• Walls: Builders often install blanket wrap insulation in the walls of buildings.
+It helps reduce heat transfer between the inside and outside.
 It helps maintain a comfortable indoor temperature and improves energy efficiency by reducing the need for heating and cooling.

-• Attics: Attics are often under-insulated areas where heat can escape in the winter and enter in the summer.
-Blanket wrap insulation is installed between the attic floor joists or over the attic floor to prevent heat loss or gain, improving overall energy efficiency and helping to regulate indoor temperatures.
+• Attics: Attics are often under-insulated areas where heat can escape in the winter and enter the summer.
+Workers place blanket wrap insulation between the attic floor joists or over the attic floor.
+This helps stop heat loss or gain.
+It improves energy efficiency and helps keep indoor temperatures steady.

-• Floors: In buildings with raised floors, such as homes with crawl spaces or buildings with raised foundations, blanket wrap insulation can be installed between the floor joists to provide thermal insulation.
+• Floors: In buildings with raised floors, like homes with crawl spaces or raised foundations, blanket wrap insulation can go between the floor joists.
+This helps provide thermal insulation.
 This helps prevent heat loss through the floors and improves comfort in living spaces above.

-• Ceilings: In addition to attics, blanket wrap insulation can also be installed in ceilings to provide thermal insulation and improve energy efficiency.
+• Ceilings: Blanket wrap insulation can be used in ceilings, as well as attics.
+This helps with thermal insulation and energy efficiency.
 This is particularly important in rooms located directly beneath unconditioned spaces, such as garages or unfinished attics.

-• Soundproofing: Blanket wrap insulation can also serve as a sound barrier, helping to reduce noise transmission between rooms or from exterior sources.
-This can be especially beneficial in multi-family housing units, home theaters, or areas where sound privacy is desired.
+• Soundproofing: Blanket wrap insulation can act as a sound barrier.
+It helps reduce noise between rooms and from outside.
+This approach can especially benefit multi-family housing units, home theaters, or areas where people desire sound privacy.

-• Pipe and Duct Insulation: In addition to insulating building envelopes, blanket wrap insulation can be used to insulate pipes and ductwork to prevent heat loss or gain and to protect against freezing in cold climates.
+• Pipe and Duct Insulation: Blanket wrap insulation can insulate pipes and ductwork.
+This helps prevent heat loss or gain.
+It also protects against freezing in cold climates.